-Interoperability is one of the key points of IEC 61850.
-Substations contain a variety of devices that use different protocols to communicate with each other.
+to communicate with each other.
 Some may even be legacy or proprietary.
 Protocol gateways act as a bridge between these different protocols, allowing devices to exchange information and operate together seamlessly.
-ATOP takes this concept a step further with diverse media options, such as optional SFP slots or cellular connections.
+ATOP takes this concept a step

 Precise timing, as first mention, may not seem closely related to power transmission-what is a nanosecond's difference in receiving electricity?
-But in truth, the impact of timing in substations is more critical than many imagine.
-Accurate synchronization of devices enables control systems to operate more efficiently and effectively, reducing the risk of errors or failures.
-All events on the network are logged with the same time reference, and protection devices can operate in the correct sequence, regardless of where they occur.
-This not only maintains the safety and reliability of operations, but also allows determination of the exact sequence of events, which is crucial in performance control and troubleshooting.
+But in truth, acccurate synchronization of devices enables control systems to operate more efficiently and effectively, reducing the risk of errors or failures.
+Following the IEEE 1588 v2 Precision Time Protocol (PTP), all events on the network are logged with the same time reference, and protection devices can operate in the correct sequence, regardless of where they occur.
+This not only maintains the safety and reliability of operations, but also allows determination of the exact

-ATOP offers comprehensive solutions for precise timing in the nanosecond level, from grandmaster clocks which sync with a GNSS reference, to a range of powerful switches that support precise hardware-based boundary and transparent clocks, assuring the accuracy of events throughout the network.
+ATOP offers comprehensive solutions for precise timing in the nanosecond level, from grandmaster clocks which sync with a GNSS reference, to a range of powerful switches that support precise hardware-based boundary and transparent clocks,

 Cybersecurity has been a growing focus of substation networks in recent years, as the more interconnected and digitized these systems grew, the more vulnerable they became to cyberattacks which could potentially cause significant damage.
-High availability requirements, wide geographic spread, and often legacy equipment pose unique challenges in securing power networks.
+High availability requirements, wide geographic spread, and often legacy equipment pose unique challenges in securing power